kjaisingh/probbase/README.md

 * Login/signup using email
 * Reading/writing to a Firebase database
 * Supports IB, IGCSE and AP curriculum
-* Uses OCR technology to convert images into text
+* Uses OCR technology to convert images into questions
+* Manual editing of the questions
+* Access to saved questions

 Future feature additions:
-* Fremium access
+* Freemium access
 * Allow users to post questions into public question databases
 * Provide functionality of accessing a limited number of public questions per week